Visa policy of Brazil: Family reunification

-VITEM XI is available for spouses, domestic partners, children, grandchildren, parents, grandparents and dependent siblings of a Brazilian citizen, or of a person holding or applying for Brazilian residency not also based on family reunification, and for legal guardians of a Brazilian citizen.
+VITEM XI is available for spouses, domestic partners, children, grandchildren, parents, grandparents, dependent siblings and dependent stepchildren of a Brazilian national, or of a person holding or applying for Brazilian residency not also based on family reunification, and for legal guardians of a Brazilian national.
 For this visa, residency is granted initially for the same period as the family member.
 Applicants may request permanent residency when the family member acquires it or after four years of residency.

-International agreement
+International agreements

 VITEM XIII is available for nationals of countries with residency agreements.
 Agreements providing permanent residency from the start are in effect with Argentina and Uruguay.
 A Mercosur agreement is also in effect with Bolivia, Chile, Colombia, Ecuador, Paraguay and Peru, providing residency initially for two years, after which the applicant may request permanent residency.

-Retirement or digital nomad
+Immigration policy

+VITEM XIV is available in various categories under the Brazilian immigration policy.

-VITEM XIV is available for retirees and beneficiaries of survivor pensions who have a monthly income of at least 2,000 USD and can transfer it to Brazil.
+One category is for retirees and beneficiaries of survivor pensions who have a monthly income of at least US$2,000 and can transfer it to Brazil.
 Residency is granted initially for two years, after which the applicant may request permanent residency.

-VITEM XIV is also available for digital nomads, who work remotely for a foreign employer using telecommunications technology, with a monthly income of at least 1,500 USD from a foreign payer or bank funds of at least 18,000 USD.
+Another category is for digital nomads, who work remotely for a foreign employer using telecommunications technology, with a monthly income of at least US$1,500 from a foreign payer or bank funds of at least US$18,000.
 Residency is granted for one year and may be renewed.

+Based on an agreement of the Community of Portuguese Language Countries, VITEM XIV is also available for nationals of Angola, Cape Verde, East Timor, Equatorial Guinea, Guinea-Bissau, Mozambique, Portugal and São Tomé and Príncipe who are professors, researchers, technicians, teachers, businesspeople, artists, athletes, managers of cultural and sport events, and exchange students.
+Nationals of these countries who are already in Brazil, regardless of occupation or immigration status, may request residency, which is granted initially for two years, after which they may request permanent residency.

 Medical training

-VITEM XV (VICAM) is available for medical doctors licensed in countries with more than 1.8 doctors per 1,000 people.
-They are assigned to work in locations with low numbers of doctors in Brazil.
-The visa allows a stay of up to three years, renewable for three more years.
+VITEM XV (VICAM) is available for medical doctors to participate in the Mais Médicos medical training program.
+This visa allows a stay of up to four years, renewable for four more years.

-Requests for residency while already in Brazil
+Requests for residency while in Brazil

 Requests for residency with the same purposes and conditions as temporary visas (except VITEM XII and XV) may also be made while the individual is already in Brazil, having entered with a certain visa or waiver but later qualifying for a different or more desirable category.
 In addition, individuals in various circumstances may also request residency while already in Brazil: